 The Centre will be managed and Volunteers supervised by two Coordinators; one full time Coordinator for the Sibling Centre and a 0.5 FTE Coordinator for Volunteer Resources.
 Each will play an important role in co-designing the operation and work flows for our Volunteers.

-We are delighted to welcome Rhiannon Satherley, to the C+W Patient Experience team as of January 2021, as our Coordinator for the Sibling~ Support Centre.
+We are delighted to welcome Rhiannon Satherley, to the C+W Patient Experience team as our Coordinator for the Sibling Support Centre.

-Rhiannon comes to us from the Mental Health Programs where she was the Coordinator, Projects and Executive Administration for the Healthy Minds Centre for the last 5 years.
+Rhiannon comes to us from the Mental Health Programs where she was the Coordinator for the Healthy Minds Centre for the last 5 years.
 With an interest in staff and patient engagement initiatives, she has been involved in organizing campus wide appreciation events, Mental Health Day activities and heading social groups within the Healthy Minds Centre.

 With over 20 years of working on the C+W campus, Rhiannon works to frame her interactions with a trauma informed lens and continuously reflects on being open to others and their cultural experiences.
 Rhiannon is passionate about supporting siblings and their families through the Centre and looks forward to collaborating with community partners.

-We are also excited to be welcoming Carla Samra, as Coordinator, Volunteer Resources.
+We are also excited to be welcoming Deanna Viscardi, as Coordinator, Volunteer Resources.
 She will work to support Volunteer Resources across C&W and provide support and continued co-design with the Sibling Support Centre Coordinator and stakeholders.

 The Centre will report into Inter-Campus Operations, which is overseen by Laurence Bayzand, Interim Executive Director for B.C.
 Children’s & Women’s Hospitals + Health Centres.

-Mary MacKillop, Director of Patient Experience, will oversee the Centre’s two dedicated staff, along with management support from Pat Gillis, Manager, Volunteer Resources to Carla Samra.
+Mary MacKillop, Director of Patient Experience, will oversee the Centre’s two dedicated staff, along with management support from Pat Gillis, Manager, Volunteer Resources to Deanna Viscardi.

-The Centre is working with a local art program, Earth Foundation Conservation Society, to create a welcoming art installation at the entrance of the Centre.
+The Centre has work with a local art program, Earth Foundation Conservation Society, to create a welcoming art installation at the entrance of the Centre.
 You can visit Earth Foundation’s website to learn more about their commitment to working with communities to promote environmental conservation and community beautification through creative, educational programs for youth.

-Mural design samples have been making the rounds for feedback with patients, families, partners and stakeholders and they will help us to decide on the final imaging.
+Mural design samples have been circulated for feedback with patients, families, partners and stakeholders and they have helped us to decide on the final imaging.